alexreinert/piVCCU/README.md

 # Prequisites

-* Raspberry Pi 2 or 3 (only 3 is tested right now)
+* Raspberry Pi 2 or 3 (Zero and Zero W should work too, but they are untested.)
-* EQ3 HM-Mod-RPI-PCB
+* HM-MOD-RPI-PCB
-* Raspbian Jessie or Stretch
+* Raspbian Stretch or Jessie

 # Installation